nfrechette/rtm/docs/types_supported.md

 A QV represents an affine transform in two distinct parts: a rotation quaternion and a vector3 translation.
 This type is commonly used in video games as it is very fast to work with and more compact than a full affine matrix.

+## QVS (quaternion-vector-scalar)

+A QVS represents an affine transform in three distinct parts: a rotation quaternion, a vector4 translation, and a scalar scale.
+This type is commonly used in video games as it is very fast to work with and more compact than a full affine matrix.
+It represents uniform positive/negative scale through a single scalar value.
+When multiplying transforms of this type, scale combines as it would with matrices.

 ## QVV (quaternion-vector-vector)

-A QVV represents an affine transform in three distinct parts: a rotation quaternion, a vector3 scale, and a vector3 translation.
+A QVV represents an affine transform in three distinct parts: a rotation quaternion, a vector3 translation, and a vector3 scale.
 This type is commonly used in video games as it is very fast to work with and more compact than a full affine matrix.
 It properly handles positive non-uniform scaling but negative scaling is a bit more problematic.
 A best effort is made by converting the quaternion to a matrix when necessary.
 If scale fidelity is important, consider using an affine matrix 3x4 instead.
+When multiplying transforms of this type, scale combines as it would with matrices.

 ## Matrix 3x3